butla/bultrowicz.com/cv/curriculum_vitae.en.md

 #### Researching using SIM cards as secure elements (SE)
 Did that alone as my first task on the team.
-Had to look into JavaMicro edition and smart cards.
+Had to look into Java Micro Edition and smart cards.

 It turns out that some SIM cards (or smart cards with SIM card's for factor) are capable of asymmetric cryptography, but we couldn't use them easily.